brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     print(cfg.subjectName, cfg.subjectDay)

-The following fields must be present in the config toml file for the web version to work:
+The following fields must be present in the config toml file for the projectInterface to work:
-  - runNum ([] array)
-  - scanNum ([] array)
+  - runNum = [1]    # an array with one or more e.g. [1, 2, 3]
+  - scanNum = [11]  # an array with one or more e.g.  [11, 13, 15]
-  - subjectName
+  - subjectName = 'subject01'
-  - subjectDay
+  - subjectDay = 1

+  Optional Parameters:
+  - title = 'Project Title'
+  - plotTitle = 'Plot Title'
+  - plotXLabel = 'Sample #'
+  - plotYLabel = 'Value'
+  - plotXRangeLow = 0
+  - plotXRangeHigh = 20
+  - plotYRangeLow = -1
+  - plotYRangeHigh = 1